SimBuddy/SpookyEyes/README.md

  <img alt="ESP" src="ESP">
 </picture>

-In the Arduino IDE, go to Manage Librarioes, and install the following libraries:
+In the Arduino IDE, go to Manage Libraries, and install the following libraries:

 WiFiManager by tzapu
 TFT_eSPI by Bodmer